↑

 Can an Allergy Cause Dry Mouth and a Sore Throat?
 Yes!

 A dry mouth with your allergies can lead to a sore throat.
-But it’s likely a combination of the following that is causing your sore throat:
+But it’s also likely a combination of the following problems is causing your sore throat:

-Keeping your throat moistened with throat lozenges and frequent sips of water or fluid can be helpful, but the best way to relieve your sore throat is by treating throat infections if it is present.
+Keeping your throat moistened with throat lozenges and frequent sips of water or fluid can be helpful, but the best way to relieve your sore throat is by treating throat infections if they are present.

 When to See a Healthcare Provider for Treatment of Dry Mouth